coheia/simple-http-service/README.md

 # **Simple Http Service**

-The SimpleHttpService class provides a simple and convenient way to interact with an API using HTTP methods such as GET, POST, PUT, PATCH and DELETE.
-The class has a constructor that accepts a configuration object which contains the base URL of the API and the base endpoint (both optional).
+The SimpleHttpService class provides a simple way to make HTTP requests using the fetch API.
+The class supports GET, POST, PUT, PATCH, and DELETE methods and returns the response in JSON format, already typed.
+The class can also be extended to add authentication or other customizations and each method can have its behavior changed at the time of use through the `requestInit`.

-The class has methods for each HTTP method that accept the endpoint URL and additional options for the request (optional).
-These methods return a promise that resolves to the response of the request in JSON format, already typed.

-The class also has a private method named `fetch` that is responsible for sending the actual request to the API.
-This class can be extended to add authentication or perform other customizations.

 ### **Usage**